ehrpg/qstar/docs/index.md

 [Endurance](/character#endurance) or [Health](/character#health).
 If such a
 value where to drop to below 0, it either prohibits certain actions, it has consequences or it's simply ignored and the value set to 0.

-### Difficulty Level

-Every roll or check has to beat a set [Difficulty Level](/crisis#difficulty) in order to be successful.
-The [Difficulty Level](/crisis#difficulty) is influenced by circumstances, increasing or decreasing the difficulty.

-*Contests* don't use [Difficulty Levels](/crisis#difficulty). *Contests* are used, when both parties are *active* (rather than one party being *passive*) and have to make a check and compare the results to see who is successful.

-NPCs are abstracted by a [Difficulty Level](/crisis#difficulty), and use this level for almost all checks, stats, etc.

-Some conditions, that are also used by player characters, may provide a positive or negative modifier to the [Difficulty Level](/crisis#difficulty).
-If a value is effected by a difficulty modifier, but the effected value requires a roll, e.g. a player character's [Defence](/crisis#defence), the modifier simply adds a bonus or penalty to the check.
-A difficulty modifier of `+1` adds a `+3` bonus, and a difficulty modifier of `-1` adds a `-3` penalty.

-#### Difficulty Modifier

-A [Difficulty Level](/crisis#difficulty) can **never** shift more than 2 levels in any direction.

-If a creative idea of a player would accomplish the same task and leaves little to no room of error, then the GM *can* decide what to do.
-Here are some ideas:

-* accept the creative solution as is,
-* require the character to roll if he would come up with the idea himself,
-* require the character to roll to see *how well* the solution is executed,
-* etc.

-#### Contests

-When two parties enter a *contest*, they both have to roll on a skill or stat.
-E.g. a sneaking character has to roll *Stealth*, while a guard would roll on *Perception*.

 ## Abbreviations